-On The results in the column indicating "Highest Level Detected" for Chlorine are the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
+(a) The results in the column indicating "Highest Level Detected" for Chlorine are the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
 The "Range of Results" is the range of results of all the individual samples collected during the past year.

-On The highest level detected for chlorine represents 1 out of 938 samples.
+(a) The highest level detected for chlorine represents 1 out of 843 samples.